xdegenne/1AnsibleTipPerDay/Day001pm-HelloWorld/README.md

-# Ansible Trip - Day 1 pm - Install Ansible
+# Ansible Trip - Day 1 pm - Hello World !

 With Ansible, all stories start with a playbook.